Last Updated :

-This has lead to debate of necessity of pardoning power.
+This has lead to debate of the necessity of pardoning power.
 On the other hand, various issues and contemporary debates have dealt with the validity of retributive laws especially the magnitude of those awarding harsh punishments.
-Thus in the present scenario it has become an utmost need.
+Thus in the present scenario, it has become an utmost need.

 “Judges must enforce the laws, whatever they be, and decide according to the best of their Lights; but the laws are not always just and the lights are not always luminous.
 Nor, again are Judicial methods always adequate to secure Justice.
 The Power of pardon exists to prevent injustice whether from harsh, unjust laws or from judgments which result in injustice; hence the necessity of vesting that power in an authority other than the judiciary has always been recognized.”

 But with the course of time, the sanctity of power of pardon had been lost and it became impure.
 Gradually various discrepancies have crept in and the old phrase “Power corrupts and absolute power corrupts absolutely” became applicable here also.
 Though the condition is not so critical at present future speculations have given rise to debates about whether the discretion needs to be curtailed or not.
 This project specifically aims at looking upon one of the aspects of this power that there should be guidelines regarding the exercise of this power of pardon by the President or Governor.